Free Do Not Resuscitate (DNR) Order Template

 Drafting a Living Will is a crucial aspect of advance care planning, enabling individuals to articulate their healthcare preferences and treatment wishes in advance.
 Here’s how to write or draft a living will:

 Consider Your Values and Preferences: Reflect on your beliefs, values, and treatment preferences regarding medical care and end-of-life decisions.
-Consider various scenarios, including life-sustaining treatments, resuscitation preferences, and palliative care options.
+Consider various scenarios, including life-sustaining treatments, resuscitation preferences such as non-resuscitation, and palliative care options.

 Consult with Healthcare Providers: Discuss your medical condition, prognosis, and treatment options with your healthcare providers to make informed decisions about the medical interventions you wish to receive or refuse.
 Seek guidance on the potential benefits and risks of different treatment options.